SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 _See code: [@oclif/plugin-autocomplete](https://github.com/oclif/plugin-autocomplete/blob/v0.1.5/src/commands/autocomplete/index.ts)_

-## `smartthings capabilities ID VERSION`
+## `smartthings capabilities [ID] [VERSION]`

 get a specific capability

 ```
 USAGE
-  $ smartthings capabilities ID VERSION
+  $ smartthings capabilities [ID] [VERSION]

 ARGUMENTS
-  ID       the capability id
+  ID       the capability id number in list
   VERSION  the capability version

 OPTIONS
   -h, --help                 show CLI help
   -j, --json                 use JSON format of input and/or output
+  -n, --namespace=namespace  a specific namespace to query; will use all by default
   -o, --output=output        specify output file
   -p, --profile=profile      [default: default] configuration profile
   -t, --token=token          the auth token to use
   -y, --yaml                 use YAML format of input and/or output
   --compact                  use compact table format with no lines between body rows
   --expanded                 use expanded table format with a line between each body row
   --indent=indent            specify indentation for formatting JSON or YAML output
 ```

 _See code: [dist/commands/capabilities.ts](https://github.com/SmartThingsCommunity/smartthings-cli/blob/v0.0.0/dist/commands/capabilities.ts)_